rsksmart/devportal-1.0/tutorials/remix-and-metamask-with-rsk-testnet.md

 After configuring it, select the RSK Tesnet.
 ### TestNet Faucet

-You can get some RSK coins for Testnet at [faucet.testnet.rsk.co](https://faucet.testnet.rsk.co/)
+You can get some Testnet R-BTC at [faucet.testnet.rsk.co](https://faucet.testnet.rsk.co/).

 Copy your address from Metamask